Xunlei: Products

 The Xunlei download manager, generally called Xunlei, is the flagship product of Xunlei Corporation and other desktop software.
 Xunlei is the most popular download software in China.
 Since 2017, StellarCloud, OneThing Cloud and ThunderChain have become important products of the corporation.

 Xunlei

 Through Xunlei, users can access a large portion of the files available on the Internet.
 Xunlei uses a technology called P2SP to speed up download.
 Features in Xunlei includes a built-in browser, changeable skins, cloud storage, "offline" downloading, hi-speed downloading (only available for members), email service and more.
-According to iResearch's report, as of March 2014, the cloud accelerates monthly active users of Xunlei reach 142 million(including approximately 5.2 million paid member), and has a market share of 81.4% in the cloud accelerated products and services market in China.
+According to iResearch's report, as of March 2014, the cloud accelerates monthly active users of Xunlei reach 142 million (including approximately 5.2 million paid members), and has a market share of 81.4% in the cloud accelerated products and services market in China.

 Xunlei is accompanied by a family of products including Xunlei 9, Mac Xunlei, Xunlei VIP Edition, and Xunlei Express Edition.
 As adware, Xunlei products feature banner advertisements, which can be disabled if logged in as a VIP user.